Shihab2022/chat-app/front-end/README.md

 Some step

-if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest
+implement edit and delete options if the message send time 10 min less if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest